savva-k/corners-game-java/README.md

 <img src="./screenshots/corners.png" width="250">

+This repo is abandoned.
+New, nice, online, Typescript + NodeJs version is available here: https://github.com/savva-k/corners-game

 The game is played on a chess board with checkers pieces.
 Two players start a new game in diagonal corners, like this:

      - - - - x x x x